Hope After Chaos – Tom’s story

 I stayed with a friend for three months but stayed drunk enough to feel stable.
 My wake-up call was when I had a seizure.
 That’s when RISE referred me to Churchfield.
 Here, I have one-to-one sessions and take part in activities.
 This has been my first period of stability in a long time. though I still drink to maintain myself.
 I have been offered a detox and rehab placement in Bournemouth, which will become a reality once the funding is agreed.

 Tom made a successful move to Bournemouth.
-Churchfield & Cherington is one of four services run by the Social Interest Group, specifically geared towards treating drug and alcohol misuse.
+Churchfield & Cherington, another service run by the Social Interest Group specifically geared towards treating drug and alcohol misuse.